 - 8 ways to make math fun for kids & teens

 - 15 fun ways to practice math

 - 30 ways to make math fun for elementary kids

-With after-school enrichment, one approach is to have kids dive into large projects that can be broken up over a number of days, with kids chipping away with progress during each sitting.
+With after-school enrichment, one approach is to have kids dive into large projects that can be broken up over a number of days, with kids chipping away and progressing during each sitting.
 The other approach is to go for breadth and to allow for kids to jump into quick-hitting options.

 Design lends itself to both, as kids can take on a larger design project, like creating something in Maya such as video game assets, designing a website with HTML, or special FX for films, and more.
 This could also be a personal branding exercise where kids create a logo and online presence.

 A “smaller” option could involve mini design exercises, like creating graphic quotes for social media or making a tri-fold monster doodle activity.